Solutions

 • Development of nanometre-scale inorganic additive modification processes to improve their compatibility with recycled plastic materials and consequently the properties of the final product.

-• Reactive extrusion: a continuous process which uses an extruder as a chemical reactor that acts as a vehicle to carry out chemical melt reactions and produce recycled polymers with improved or modified properties.
+• Reactive extrusion: a continuous process which uses an extruder as a chemical reactor that acts as a vehicle to carry out chemical melt reactions and produce recycled polymers with improved properties rheological, mechanical, and chemical.

 fabricación de materiales plásticos